sonorangirl/wes-bos-courses/FlexBox/notes.md

 + So to vertically center something with flex-box when your `flex-direction: column` you have to have a height on the container, then set `justify-content: center`

 ### Align Items
++ `align-items` aligns on the cross-axis
 + If your container is only as large as the items, then it won't appear to work
 + You need the container to be larger than the items, in order to have the items within it aligned to one side, centered, etc.
 + `align-items: flex-stretch` is the default, the items start at the top of the container, and stretch to the bottom
 + `align-items: center` will align items in the center (vertically centered if flex-direction is default, horizontally centered if in column)
 + `align-items: flex-start` will align items to the top of the container
 + `align-items: flex-end` will align items to the bottom of the container
-+ `align-items: baseline` will align items to the basline of the text inside the item, helpful for aligning different sized items like a title, a date, and author name
++ `align-items: baseline` will align items to the baseline of the text inside the item, helpful for aligning different sized items like a title, a date, and author name

 ### Align Content
 + Needs some kind of wrapping to work